 Eric Litwiller, Mental Health Association of South Central Kansas, Director of Development and Communications discusses with us mental health and the significant effect it has had on seniors during the pandemic.
 During this time it has been critical to reduce the stigma around mental health so that it doesn’t prevent individuals from getting help.

 Empowering Seniors – Mental Health During COVID

 Mental health problems can be common among seniors.
-During 2020 and now into 2021 the pandemic has dramatically affected mental health of people of all ages; not just in the Wichita community but around the world.
+During 2020 and now into 2021 the pandemic has dramatically affected mental health of people of all ages.
+Not just in the Wichita community but around the world.
 During this pandemic thing have constantly been shifting leaving seniors to be concerned.
-The stress of physical health, self-isolation, having family visiting them, scams, whether to quarantine, whether to wear a mask or not wear a mask, etc. All are creating an increase in mental health concerns.
+The stress of physical health, self-isolation, having family visiting them and scams.
+Whether to quarantine, wear a mask or not wear a mask, etc. All are creating an increase in mental health concerns.

 If seniors have concerns about their own mental health or someone else’s the first steps in reaching out is recognition.
-Asking for help is so important regardless of the stigma that comes with mental health.
+Asking for help is so important.
+Regardless of the stigma that comes with mental health.
 Being aware of the resources and who to ask for help.
-MHA, Comcare (a government provider), United Way are just some places to go for resources and help, but most importantly reach out to someone.
+MHA, Comcare (a government provider), United Way are just some places to go for resources and help.
+Most importantly reach out to someone.